 Pain - hip

-Things you can do to avoid hip pain related to overuse or physical activity:
+Things you can do to avoid hip pain related to overuse or physical activity include:

 When to Contact a Medical Professional

-Go to a hospital or call 911 if:
+Go to a hospital or get emergency help if:

 What to Expect at Your Office Visit

-Your health care provider will perform a physical examination, with careful attention to your hips, thighs, back, and the way you walk.
+Your provider will perform a physical exam with careful attention to your hips, thighs, back, and the way you walk.
 To help diagnose the cause of the problem, your provider will ask questions about: